TimSC/pgmap/README.md

 	cp config.cfg.template config.cfg

-Hopefully you have already imported some data into Add your database config info to config.cfg then:
+Hopefully you have already imported some data into postgis.
+Add your database config info to config.cfg then check we can connect:

 	python test.py

-SWIGWORDSIZE64 assumes you are using a 64 bit platform.
+The SWIGWORDSIZE64 option assumes you are using a 64 bit platform.
 See https://github.com/swig/swig/issues/568

 Database Design
 ---------------